zesty-io/mcp-local-server/README.md

 }
 ```

-> Ensure to update `args` with your username and correct path file.
+**Important**

-### Restart Claude Desktop
+- **Absolute Path**: You must replace `/ABSOLUTE/PATH/TO/...` with the full file path on your machine starting with `/Users`.
+Relative paths (e.g. `./build` will not work)
-Make sure to restart Claude Desktop or any of the applications used after configuration to ensure that the Zesty MCP Server gets loaded.
+- Restart: You must restart Claude Desktop (or any of the application you used) after savuing the configuration for changes to take effect.

 ## Tools